 I think most of us would consider crab legs a splurge, the kind of meal you order when celebrating a special occasion or a bonus check.
 Special because the rich, succulent meat is unmatched and the expense is considerable for a single meal.

-What if you could make it at home for half the cost?
+What if you could make an amazing crab leg dinner at home for half the cost?

 Menu prices vary, but you can expect to pay somewhere between $35-$55 for a crab legs dinner at a restaurant, depending on the type of crab and weight offered.